totocaster/trmnl-health-display/README.md

 ## Next steps

 - Expand the template or payload with streak counters, fasting windows, or TODO reminders as you gather more tracker data.

+## Payload reference

+`docs/payload-example.json` contains a representative `merge_variables` payload generated via `python -m trmnl_health publish --dry-run --show-payload`.
+Update it whenever the schema changes so the Liquid template has a concrete example to validate against.